iamsuryasonar/webdev-notes/React.md

 ### Q. React.memo(Component, arePropsEqual?)

 -> Wrap a component in memo to get a memoized version of that component.
 This memoized version of your component will usually not be re-rendered when its parent component is re-rendered as long as its props have not changed.
 But React may still re-render it: memoization is a performance optimization, not a guarantee.
+Basically, memo is used to skip re-rendering when props are not changed.
+React normally re-renders a component whenever its parent re-renders.
+With memo, we can create a component that React will not re-render when its parent re-renders so long as its new props are the same as the old props.
+Such a component is said to be memoized.

 ```javascript
 import { memo } from 'react';